snax4a/shy/README.md

 # Schoolhouse Yoga Website

-This yoga school website is built using angularJS 1.5.9, expressJS, and nodeJS (MEAN w/o Mongo).
+This yoga school website is built using angularJS 1.5.9, expressJS, and nodeJS (MEAN minus Mongo plus PostgreSQL).
 All JavaScript is ES6 via Babel.
 It includes a shopping cart (loosely based on ngCart) and will be processing payments via Braintree or PayPal PayFlow Pro (haven't decided yet).
-In order to keep track of newsletter subscribers, we'll either use PostgreSQL or a Google Docs Spreadsheet.
+In order to keep track of newsletter subscribers, it uses PostgreSQL as a database.
 Credit card information is intentionally not retained.

 The website is under construction.
 What remains is storing subscriber contact info and implementing the payment